Maqam Echahid: Construction

 The project to build a memorial in memory of the dead from the War of Independence is the brainchild of President Houari Boumedienne.
 Its implementation was, however, completed under the presidency of his successor Chadli Bendjedid.

 The company Lavalin was responsible for the studies and construction of the monument.
-Several Algerian artists involved, like the painter Bashir Yelles, the calligrapher Abdelhamid Skander and the Polish sculptor Marian Konieczny.
+Several Algerian artists were involved, like the painter Bashir Yelles, the calligrapher Abdelhamid Skander and the Polish sculptor Marian Konieczny.

 The completion of the work was a real technological challenge because of the constraints inherent to the geometry of the assembly, especially the curvature of the fins, the situation of the site at the edge of a steep cliff and high seismicity of the region.
 Pierre Lamarre, director of engineering and structural design, Claude Naud, expert planning and construction methods, along with Bashir Yelles, imagined a solution that proved itself decisive and innovative.

-Seven months (7 months and 20 day) (November 15, 1981 to July 5, 1982) were necessary to build this architectural work.
-The monument was inaugurated by the then President Chadli Bendjedid in February 1986.
+Seven months (7 months and 20 days) (November 15, 1981 to July 5, 1982) were necessary to build this architectural work.
+The monument was inaugurated by the then President Chadli Bendjedid.